BToyin/BToyin/README.md

 ### Hi there 👋
+### 🌱 I’m currently learning how to create Java and web-based Java applications.

+Follow my links to view some of my work

 <!--
 **BToyin/BToyin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.